- 18 November 2020

-2020 is likely to be a year of financial constraints for many businesses.
-Therefore, the recent Court of Appeal decision in Heskett v Secretary of State for Justice could be good news for employers seeking to justify indirect discrimination as a biproduct of a short-term need to reduce expenditure.
+2020 is likely to be a year of financial constraints and balancing budgets for many businesses.
+Therefore, the recent Court of Appeal decision in Heskett v Secretary of State for Justice could be good news for employers seeking to justify indirect discrimination as a biproduct of a short-term balancing budgets and need to reduce expenditure.

 Mr Heskett (the Claimant and subsequent Appellant) had been employed since 2006 at the National Offender Management Service (NOMS), part of the Ministry of Justice.
 Following the economic recession in 2010, the Treasury introduced a pay-limiting policy, the result of which was that NOMS introduced its own pay progression scheme.
 At the time the Claimant joined the company, it would have taken him 8 years to progress to the top of his pay band.
 However, under the new policy, this timeframe increased to a period of 23 years.
 The Claimant brought proceedings against the agency citing that the new policy put those under 50 at a significant disadvantage.